-Measure Title Description Data source Numerator statement Denominator statement Exclusions Steward Original Steward Not applicable Uncontrolled Diabetes Admission Rate (PQI 14) Admissions for a principal diagnosis of diabetes without mention of short-term (ketoacidosis, hyperosmolarity or coma) or long-term (renal, eye, neurological, circulatory or other unspecified) complications per 100,000 population, ages 18 years and older.
-Excludes obstetric admissions and transfers from other institutions. hyperosmolarity or coma) or long-term (renal, eye, neurological, circulatory, or other unspecified) complications per 100,000 population, ages 18 years and older.
+Measure Title ansition population Data Numerator Denominator Exclusions Steward Original Source Statement Statement Steward Not Applicable Lower- Extremity Amputation among Patients with Diabetes Rate (PQI 16) Admissions for any-listed diagnosis of diabetes and any-listed procedure of lower-extremity amputation per 100,000 population, ages 18 years and older.
+Excludes any-listed diagnosis of traumatic lower- extremity amputation admissions, toe amputation admission (likely to be traumatic), obstetric admissions, and transfers from other institutions.
+Claims and Clinical Discharges, for patients ages 18 years and older, with any-listed ICD-9-CM and ICD-10-CM procedure codes for lower- extremity amputation and any-listed ICD-9- CM and ICD-10- CM diagnosis codes for diabetes.
+Population ages 18 years and older in metropolitan area or county.
+Discharges in the numerator are assigned to the denominator based on the metropolitan area or county of the patient residence, not the metropolitan area or county of the hospital where the discharge occurred.
+None Optum Labs AHRQ PQI Resources Not Applicable Uncontrolled Diabetes Admission Rate (PQI 14) Admissions for a principal diagnosis of diabetes without mention of short- term (ketoacidosis, hyperosmolarity, or coma) or long- term (renal, eye, neurological, circulatory, or other unspecified) complications per 100,000 population, ages 18 years and older.
 Excludes obstetric admissions and transfers from other institutions.
-Claims and Clinical Discharges, for members ages 18 years and older, with a principal ICD-9-CM diagnosis code for uncontrolled diabetes without mention of a short-term or long-term complication.
+Claims and Clinical Discharges, for patients ages 18 years and older, with a principal ICD-9-CM and ICD-10-CM diagnosis code for uncontrolled diabetes without mention of a short-term or long-term complication.
 Population ages 18 years and older in metropolitan area or county.
-Discharges in the numerator are assigned to the denominator based on the metropolitan area or county of the member residence, not the metropolitan area or county of the hospital where the discharge occurred.
-May be combined with diabetes short-term complications as a simple sum of the rates to form the Health People 2010 indicator (note that the AHRQ QI excludes transfers to avoid double counting cases).
-None OptumLabs AHRQ
+Discharges in the numerator are assigned to the denominator based on the metropolitan area or county of the patient residence, not the metropolitan area or county of the hospital where the discharge occurred.
+May be combined with diabetes short- term complications as a single indicator as a simple sum of the rates to form the Health People 2010 indicator (note that the AHRQ QI excludes transfers to avoid double counting cases).
+None Optum Labs AHRQ PQI Resources